BOYKA-1987/end_to_end_project12/README.md

-# this is my end to end project.
+# this is my end to end Machine Learning project.
-# my project of ML
+# In this we can predict the price of diamond